nerves-project/nerves_initramfs/README.md

 ## Boot configuration

-A simple configuration language is provided for handling the boot process.
-The main construct is a rule.
-Rules are triggered by a condition and provide actions to run.
-Rules are evaluated sequentially through the configuration file.
+`nerves_initramfs` is configured via rules in a file called `/nerves_initramfs.conf` in the initramfs.
+Be aware that `nerves_initramfs` will delete that file when it cleans up before switching to the true root filesystem.

+The `nerves_initramfs.conf` file uses a simple language for specifying rules and setting variables.
+Rules are composed of a condition and a list of actions .
 Here's an example:

 ```config
 boot.a && a.valid -> { rootfs.path="/dev/mmcblk0p2"; boot(); }
 ```

-A configuration file will contain a list of rules that define the logic for failing back to known good images or starting recovery.

-The configuration file supports variable assignments and calls to functions.
+Real configuration files contain rules to handle fallback logic or set up root filesystem mounts that Linux wouldn't be able to do without help.

-The following variables have special meanings:
+Variables can be defined and used as needed like other languages.
+The following variables have special uses:

 Variable           | Description
 -------------------|-------------